biowpn/bioweapon/_posts/2024-09-30-template-best-practices.md

 So which way is it?

-My current guideline is: if `g` is mainly about the act of calling `f`, then by reference; otherwise (also the default), by value.
+My current guideline is:

+- If `g` is mainly about the act of calling `f`, then by reference;
+- Otherwise (the default), by value.

-- This simplifies the code a bit, and make the callable directly usable with `<algorithm>` functions
+This simplifies the code a bit, and make the callable directly usable with `<algorithm>` functions.

 For callables that are not copyable, or when copying is undesirable, one can use `std::ref` to wrap them: